greghendershott/wffi/README.md

 ## Framework for a server

-See `server.rkt` for a barebones web service framework.
+See `server.rkt` for a bare-bones web service framework.